peteroupc/html3dutil/tutorials/matrixdetails.md

 keep parallel lines parallel.)
 However, this is not the case for some transformations in the `H3DU.Math` library.

-One example of such a transformation is the perspective projection matrix.
+One example of such a transformation is found in a _perspective projection_ matrix.
 When a 4-element vector is transformed with this matrix, its W component is generated as follows:

 * **a&prime;**<sub>_w_</sub> = 0 &#x22c5; **a**<sub>_x_</sub> + 0 &#x22c5; **a**<sub>_y_</sub> + -1 &#x22c5; **a**<sub>_z_</sub> + 0